-How to Snipe on Ebay
+How to Snipe on eBay

-5. Bid During the Last Minute I normally will enter a snipe bid at the 50 second mark before the auction ends.
+- Bid During the Last Minute.
+I normally enter a snipe bid 50 seconds before the auction ends.
 This gives my fingers enough time to fumble around on the keyboard.
 I'm a touch typist, but sometimes those number keys are tricky.
-If you place your maximum bid once, it should be unnecessary to place another one.
-Even if another sniper comes in with an automated bid, you'll take it if your bid is higher.
+If you place your maximum bid up front, it should be unnecessary to place another one.
+Even if another sniper comes in, you'll take it if your bid is higher.